mariadb-corporation/skysql-api-cli/docs/rst/skysqlcli_create_service.rst

       --tier string              Tier in which to provision service -t, --topology string          Service topology to select (default "Single Node Transactions") --volume-iops string       Amount of IOPS for the volume (e.g. 100).
-Required for Amazon AWS --volume-type string       Type of volume to use (e.g. io1, gp3).
 Required for Amazon AWS

 Options inherited from parent commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~